biolab/orange-web2/public/blog/2019-5-business-case-studies-with-orange/business-case-studies-with-orange.md

 ---
-author="Ajda Pretnar"
+author: "Ajda Pretnar"
-date= '2019-05-18'
+date: '2019-05-18'
-draft= false
+draft: false
-title="Business Case Studies with Orange" type="blog"
+title: "Business Case Studies with Orange"
+type: "blog"
-thumbImage = "/blog_img/2019/5/18/wartsila-blog.jpg"
+thumbImage: "/blog_img/2019/5/18/wartsila-blog.jpg"
-blog=["business intelligence", "HR", "logistic regression", "nomogram", "predictive models"] shortExcerpt = "At the latest workshop we demonstrated how to predict, which employees are most likely to resign in the future."
+blog: ["business intelligence", "HR", "logistic regression", "nomogram", "predictive models"]
+shortExcerpt: "At the latest workshop we demonstrated how to predict, which employees are most likely to resign in the future."

-longExcerpt = "At the latest workshop in Italy we taught the participants how to identify relevant business use cases and how to predict, which employees are most likely to resign in the future."
+longExcerpt: "At the latest workshop in Italy we taught the participants how to identify relevant business use cases and how to predict, which employees are most likely to resign in the future."
 ---

 Previous week Blaž, Robert and I visited Wärtsilä in the lovely Dolina near Trieste, Italy. {{< link_new url="https://www.wartsila.com/" name="Wärtsilä">}} is one of the leading designers of lifecycle power solutions for the global marine and energy markets and its {{< link_new url="https://www.wartsila.com/ita/en/about" name="subsidiary in Trieste">}} is one of the largest Wärtsilä Group engine production plants.
 We were there to hold a one-day workshop on data mining and machine learning with the aim to identify relevant use cases in business and show how to address them.